boyney123/garie/README.md

 ![Garie Logo](./assets/logo.png)

 Garie is a open source tool for monitoring web performance using promethus and graphna.
-Garie integrated with lighthouse, page speed insights and web page test to gather performance metrics then logs them into promethesus.
+Garie integrated with lighthouse and page speed insights to gather performance metrics then logs them into promethesus.

 **Highlights**